mkrdip/related-posts-widget/readme.txt

 == Description ==

-Same Category Posts shows a list of same posts to the current post.
+Same Category Posts shows a list of related posts with a same term to the current post.
 The widget is only shown on single post pages.
 Forked from [Related Posts Widget](https://wordpress.org/plugins/related-posts-widget).

 = Tip Top Press =
 We're [Tip Top Press](http://tiptoppress.com/?utm_source=wordpress_org&utm_campaign=tiptoppress_toptoppress_scp&utm_medium=web) and create widgets for Wordpress.
 If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog/?utm_source=wordpress_org&utm_campaign=toptoppress_blog_scp&utm_medium=web).